Spectral Theory of Isogeny Graphs: Preliminary results on modular curves

 for $H$ a subgroup of $\GLmod{N}$.
 When $r=1$ and $q_1=p$ is prime, we write

-For these kind of subgroups, a level $K$ structure on a generalized elliptic curve $\pi \colon E\to S$ is the datum of a level $H$ structure, and, for each $q_i$, a cyclic locally free group subscheme $G_i$ of rank $q_i$ which intersect every irreducible component of every geometric fiber of $\pi$.
+For these kind of subgroups, a level $K$ structure on a generalized elliptic curve $\pi \colon E\to S$ is the datum of a level $H$ structure $\phi$, and, for each $q_i$, a cyclic locally free subgroup scheme $C_i$ of rank $q_i$ such that the subgroup generated by $C_i$ and the image of $\phi$ intersects every irreducible component of every geometric fiber of $\pi$ (see \cite[1.4.1, page 100]{DeRa}).

-Since a Borel subgroup $B_0(q)$ is the stabilizer of a line in $(\Z/q\Z)^2$, we observe that over $\Z[1/M]$ this second definition of $K$ level structure is equivalent to the previous one, i.e. to an isomorphism between the $M$-torsion and $(\Z/M\Z)^{\oplus 2}$ up to the action of $K$.
-If, for example, $q_i$ is prime, over $q_i$ the kernel of the Frobenius is a ``new'' example of $B_0(q_i)$-structure for an elliptic curve/$\ol{F_{q_i}}$ which does not fit in the previous definition.
+Since a Borel subgroup $B_0(q)$ is the stabilizer of a line in $(\Z/q\Z)^2$, we observe that over $\Z[1/M]$ this second definition of level $K$ structure is equivalent to the previous one, i.e. to an isomorphism between the $M$-torsion and $(\Z/M\Z)^{\oplus 2}$ up to the action of $K$.
+On the other hand, if, for example, $q_i$ is prime, over $\ol{\F}_{q_i}$ the kernel of the Frobenius is a ``new'' example of $B_0(q_i)$-structure for an elliptic curve which does not fit in the previous definition.

-The stack $\calM_K$ parametrizes generalized elliptic curves such that the N\'eron polygons have only $M$ edges with level $K$ structure; it is a proper and regular Deligne-Mumford stack over $\Z[1/N]$, it smooth outside the $\overline{\F}_{q_i}$ points parametrizing supersingular elliptic curves, see \cite[Chapter V, Theorem 1.6, Propisition 1.10, Variants 1.14 and 1.20]{DeRa}.
+The stack $\calM_K$ parametrizes generalized elliptic curves with level $K$ structure such that the N\'eron polygons have only $M$ edges.
+It is a proper and regular Deligne-Mumford stack over $\Z[1/N]$, it is smooth outside the $\overline{\F}_{q_i}$ points parametrizing supersingular elliptic curves, see \cite[Chapter V, Theorem 1.6, Proposition 1.10, Variants 1.14 and 1.20]{DeRa}.